How should investors view Lemonade Inc. (LMND)?

 Further, the quarter-over-quarter increase in sales is 107.30%, showing a positive trend in the upcoming months.

-One of the most important indicators of Lemonade Inc.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
+Lemonade Inc.’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
 The goal here is to ensure that your current return on equity of -33.30% is sufficient for you to turn a profit off your investment.

-For any stock, average volume can also provide valuable insight into volatility, and LMND is recording 981.01K average volume.
-On a monthly basis, the volatility of the stock is set at 6.48%, whereas on a weekly basis, it is put at 7.02%, with a gain of 8.24% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $20.06, showing growth from the present price of $16.28, which can serve as yet another indication of whether LMND is worth investing in or should be passed over.
+For any stock, average volume can be an extremely valuable indicator of volatility, and LMND is registering an average volume of 1.06M.
+On a monthly basis, the volatility of the stock is set at 7.34%, whereas on a weekly basis, it is put at 9.76%, with a gain of 18.50% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $20.06, showing growth from the present price of $18.13, which can serve as yet another indication of whether LMND is worth investing in or should be passed over.

 How Do You Analyze Lemonade Inc. Shares?

-Along with the fundamentals, it is also important to consider how many employees own shares of the company.
+Besides checking the fundamentals, you should also know how many employees own shares in the company.
 This is because the values should be in line with investors’ expectations.
-As such, the current holdings of company stock inside the company are set at 30.33%.
+As such, the current holdings of company stock inside the company are set at 29.65%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 34.00% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in LMND shares?